rxavier/poniard/README.md

 This makes it easy for third parties to extend Poniard's functionality.

 Two plugins are baked into Poniard.
-1. Weights and Biases: logs your data, plots, runs wandb scikit-learn analysis, saves model artifacts, etc.
+1. Weights and Biases: logs your data to an artifact, plots, runs wandb scikit-learn analysis, saves model artifacts, etc.
 2. Pandas Profiling: generates an HTML report of the features and target.
 If the Weights and Biases plugin is present, also logs this report to the wandb run.

 The requirements for these plugins are not included in the base Poniard dependencies, so you can safely ignore them if you don't intend to use them.